Abdul-Rahman-Ammourah/UMBRA/README.md

-# UMBRA - OSINT-Powered Password List Generator
+# UMBRA - AI Password Generator and Suggestion Tool

 ## 🛠 About

-**UMBRA** is an open-source command-line tool designed to enhance password security assessments using **OSINT (Open Source Intelligence)**.
-Instead of relying on brute force or generic dictionary attacks, UMBRA gathers publicly available personal data to generate **highly targeted password lists**, improving efficiency in penetration testing and cybersecurity audits.
+**UMBRA** is an open-source command-line tool designed to enhance password security assessments using.
+Instead of relying on brute force or generic dictionary attacks, UMBRA takes personal data to generate **highly targeted password lists**, improving efficiency in penetration testing and cybersecurity audits.

 ## 🚀 Features

-- 🔍 **OSINT Data Gathering** – Leverages public sources to collect relevant personal information.
 - 🤖 **AI-Assisted Password Generation** – Uses intelligent techniques to create realistic password variations.
-- ⚙️ **Customizable Inputs** – Allows users to fine-tune parameters for better precision.
 - 🔐 **Secure Password Suggestions** – Helps users create strong yet memorable passwords.
-- ⚡ **Lightweight & Efficient** – Designed to be fast and resource-friendly on Linux systems.
+- ⚡ **Lightweight & Efficient** – Designed to be fast and resource-friendly on Linux/Windows systems.

 ## 🔧 Installation